 Jonathan Patz, MD, MPH, is Vilas Distinguish Professor and John P. Holton Chair of Health and the Environment, and for a decade was the inaugural director of the Global Health Institute at the University of Wisconsin-Madison.
 He was elected to the National Academy of Medicine in 2019 for his early pioneering work on the health effects of climate change.
 Dr. Patz co-chaired the health report for the first Congressionally mandated US National Assessment on Climate Change and for 15 years, served as a lead author for the United Nations Intergovernmental Panel on Climate Change (IPCC) – the organization that shared the 2007 Nobel Peace Prize.
 Some other awards include the Aldo Leopold Leadership Award (2005), Millennium Assessment’s Zayed International Prize (2006), Fulbright Scholar award (2014) American Public Health Association’s Homer Calver Award for Environmental Health Leadership (2015), and Chanchlani Global Health Research Award (2020).
 His faculty appointments are in the Nelson Institute for Environmental Studies and the Department of Population Health Sciences.
 Professor Patz has taught and conducted research on the health effects of climate change and global environmental change for more than 20 years and has published over 200 scientific publications and several textbooks on the subject.

 Jim Watson is Professor of Energy Policy and Director of the Institute for Sustainable Resources, University College London (UCL).
-He is also Research Director of the Climate Compatible Growth programme, funded by the UK government’s Foreign Commonwealth and Development Office (FCDO).
+He is also Research Director of the Climate Compatible Growth Programme, funded by the UK government’s Foreign Commonwealth and Development Office (FCDO).
 He was previously Research Director and Director of the UK Energy Research Centre from 2013 to 2019.
 Jim has over 25 years of research experience in climate change, energy, and innovation policy.
 He frequently advises UK government departments and other organizations and has been a Specialist Adviser with three UK Parliamentary committees.
 He also has extensive international experience, including over ten years working on energy scenarios and energy innovation policies in China and India and a period as a Visiting Scholar at the Kennedy School of Government, Harvard University.
 He is a judge for the Queens Awards (on sustainable development), and chair of the Technical Advisory Group for the World Bank Energy Sector Management Assistance Programme (ESMAP).